Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Max Muncy At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 135th, his on-base percentage ranks 67th, and he is 28th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 133rd, his on-base percentage ranks 65th, and he is 28th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.